-If you’re planning a trip into Central Otago, give serious thought to arriving in the small town of Roxburgh on a Thursday.
+If you’re planning a trip to Central Otago, give serious thought to arriving in the small town of Roxburgh on a Thursday.
 That’s when the local wool craft group gathers at the Tally-Ho wool shop to knit, spin, weave, and chat.
 It’s also where you’ll find Allen Gray, head bent over his rug-making frame as he stitches and hooks his unique creations with locally carded Romney wool.

-A previous environmental-horticulturalist landscaper, Allen designs the rugs himself, and sees a great deal of similarity between this skill and that of landscaping a flat, rectangular urban section.
+A previous environmental-horticulturalist landscaper, Allen designs the rugs himself and sees a great deal of similarity between this skill and that of landscaping a flat, rectangular urban section.

 “They both involve how best to create within a rectangular area; how to make the available space attractive.
 In Japanese landscapes, for instance, you may try to engender a reflective, meditative state of mind.
 You can do that with a good rug design, too.
 It’s all about what makes spaces beautiful to look at and be in.”

 Although Allen sometimes employs dyes in his rug making, his first love is the natural combination of simple brown and white fleece.

 “If I use dye, I’m looking for a good solid, colour.
 I prefer to buy simple food colourings and set them with white vinegar, or I’ll order online from Dharma Dyes in America.
 But just as I prefer to take photographs in black and white because it shuts out distraction, I think a rug looks best in fewer colours.”

 Allen’s interest in rug making has a slightly unusual beginning in that it developed out of a need to find a use for the kilos of wool he found himself spinning.